Ducted Laboratory Fume Hoods for Safe & Controlled Exhaust Ventilation

 What is a ducted fume hood and when should it be used?

 A ducted fume hood removes hazardous fumes by exhausting air directly outdoors.
 It is the preferred choice for work involving volatile chemicals, toxic gases, or procedures requiring stable and continuous airflow management.
+For applications where ducting is impractical or not required, explore our ductless fume hoods.
+For biological containment needs, consider biological safety cabinets.

 How do I choose the right face velocity and sash height?

 Standard chemical applications typically require 80โ€“100 ft/min face velocity.
 Correct sash height ensures proper containment without causing turbulence or user strain.
+Use environmental monitoring equipment to verify and document face velocity performance during certification and routine audits.

 What energy-saving features should I look for?

 Consider hoods compatible with VAV systems, high-efficiency blowers, low-flow designs, and systems that reduce exhaust volume when the sash is closed or idle.
+These features can significantly reduce operational costs while maintaining safety performance in modern laboratory facilities.

 How often does a ducted fume hood require certification?

 Certification is recommended at installation, after any relocation or repair, and annually.
 Tests typically include airflow measurements, containment evaluations, and face velocity verification.
+Between certifications, maintain proper decontamination protocols and consider continuous environmental monitoring systems for ongoing quality assurance.

 Can an existing ducted hood be upgraded for low-flow or VAV operation?

 Many systems can be retrofitted with VAV controls, improved blowers, or optimized bypass designs to support low-flow operation.
 Compatibility depends on hood design and facility infrastructure.
+For comprehensive clean air and containment solutions, consult with our team to evaluate upgrade options and ensure continued regulatory compliance for cGMP or research applications.